privy-open-source/design-system/src/components/steps/index.md

 You can binding current step with v-model

 <p-banner variant="danger" :dismissable="false">
   Changing the step using v-model, will skip all hooks.
+Use <code>toStep()</code> instead if you want to keep all hooks.
 </p-banner>

 <preview>